r-mayyank/chatterz/README.md

 - **Message history** loads when joining existing rooms
 - **Auto-scroll** to latest messages
 - **Responsive design** works on mobile and desktop

-## 🌟 Future features
-- User joining message in group
-- Replying to messages
-- Attachments
-- Voice messages
-- May bring voice and video call

-*Add screenshots of your application here*

 ## 🔧 Available Scripts